Last updated on June 18, 2026

 Paraselene | Illustration by Ryan Yee

-Functional reprints/color-shifted cards won't occupy different spots on the list (e.g.: Tranquility, Tempest of Light).
-Iโm avoiding cards that deal with all nonland permanents since these effects are too broad.
+Iโm avoiding cards that broadly deal with all nonland permanents since these effects are too broad.
 No Ruinous Ultimatum or Hour of Revelation.
+Enchantment must be mentioned in the rules text somewhere.

 Patrician's Scorn can be cast for free, but you need to double spell.
 Not that hard, eh?
-You can also synergize with all flurry cards this way.
+You can also easily synergize with flurry cards this way.

-The good side of Serenity is that youโll only pay 2 mana.
+The good news with Serenity is that youโll only pay 2 mana.
 The weird side is that it sits on the battlefield and your opponents have a turn to interact with it.

 MTG has many โdestroy all enchantmentsโ sorceries for 3 mana, like Tranquility and Tempest of Light.
 With Paraselene, you're paying that much mana and gaining some life on top.